 DAY 1 in Aruba

 Arrive at Queen Beatrix Airport in Oranjestad and pick up your car.
 We recommend a rental car to get around the island!
-Drive to your hotel (see our last blogpost for our hotel tips for Aruba) and check in.
+Drive to your hotel and check in.
 Enjoy the first rays of sun at the pool or the beach and then watch your first sunset – for example at Eagle Beach.

 Have dinner at Gianni’s Italian Restaurant and try the pasta out of a whole loaf of Parmesan flambé with Whiskey!
 A sure showstopper and perfect end for the first day on #OneHappyIsland.